 Thus your overall shipping costs (freight plus individual shipping) are as follows:

 United Kingdom (shipped from Amazon.co.uk): $13

 Now, you may be looking at those numbers and thinking, “They are not the same, so why did you include free shipping for all of those locations?”
 Well, for Central Europe, I probably should have excluded them from free shipping.
 That’s a big difference.
 But for Western Europe, it seemed cleaner to me to include it with the US and Canada, and it made for a great talking point.
 I think we attracted a lot of new backers to the project by doing that.
 But realistically we probably should have charged $8 extra for shipping to Western Europe and $27 extra for shipping to Central Europe–each of those backers got a good deal, and I took a small loss on the units sent to Central Europe.

 There are other costs that go with these accounts.
-You’ll need seller accounts for all of them (you can’t use the same Amazon account for each one), which costs around $39/month.
-You will also have to pay storage fees really won’t add up to much if you’re shipping most of your inventory as soon as it arrives at Amazon.
+You will have to pay storage fees really won’t add up to much if you’re shipping most of your inventory as soon as it arrives at Amazon.
 Also, Amazon sometimes moves inventory around from one facility to another, pretty much at their whim (this is in the name of “optimization”).
 They charge you $0.50 per unit that is transferred to another facility.
 It doesn’t happen often.
 The overall key is to ship everything to backers as soon as it arrives at Amazon.

 Despite all that, the great thing about shipping from within those territories is that backers don’t have to pay customs fees.
 You pay customs fees, and you pay them in bulk based on the manufacturing cost per unit, and it’s built into the freight cost I mentioned above.
 This is a GREAT service you can provide for your backers.